Interlisp/maiko/README.md

 ## Development Platforms

-We are developing on FreeBSD, Linux, macOS, and Solaris currently on arm7l, arm64, PowerPC, SPARC, i386, and x86_64 hardware.
+Development has been primarily on macOS, FreeBSD, and Linux, with testing on Solaris and Windows.
+Processor architectures i386, x86\_64, arm64, arm7l, and SPARC.

 ## Building Maiko

+### Building with make
-Building requires `clang`, `make`, X11 client libraries (`libx11-dev`).
-For example,
+Building requires a C compiler (`clang` preferred), either `make` or `CMake`, and X11 client libraries (`libx11-dev`), or SDL2.
+For example, using `make` and X11:

 ``` sh
 $ sudo apt update